smartdevicelink/sdl_evolution/proposals/0251-font-styles.md

 ## Proposed solution

-When an app wants a more visually appealing UI experience,  it can add a font style customization onto each line of text if desired.
-If no font style is provided, then it is assumed that the font is normal.
+When an app wants a more visually appealing UI experience,  it can add a HTML tags for font style customization onto text if desired.

 ![Example Screen](../assets/proposals/0251-font-styles/0251-font-styles.png)

-## Hyper Text Capabilities
+### Hyper Text Capabilities

-The HMI should be able to provide a list of supported hyper text elements to SDL and to  the applications:
+The HMI should be able to provide a list of supported hyper text elements to SDL and to  the applications.
+This allows the HMI to have it's own flexibility to support what it wants:

 ### HMI & Mobile API changes